 When: most active January to March

 One of the slowest moving whales, the southern right whale can weigh up to 80 tonnes and is the only large whale without a dorsal fin.
-Black and mottled brown in colour with some white around the eyes, these beauties can be quite the show-offs and are prone to breaching, headstands and curious nature.
+Black and mottled brown in color with some white around the eyes, these beauties can be quite the show-offs and are prone to breaching, headstands and curious nature.

 Population: 85,000